-In 2011, the U.S. Food and Drug Administration (FDA) approved two targeted treatments for locally advanced or metastatic islet cell tumors.
+In 2011, the U.S. Food and Drug Administration (FDA) approved 2 targeted treatments for locally advanced or metastatic islet cell tumors.
 These treatments have been shown to significantly delay the growth of islet cell tumors.
-Both drugs are taken orally each day.
+Both drugs are taken orally (by mouth) each day.

 Everolimus (Afinitor).
 This drug targets a protein called mTOR that is important for cell growth and survival.
 Common side effects associated with everolimus include mouth sores, fatigue, diarrhea, and rash.